 Lobbying, promoting, or advocating the legalization/regulation of prostitution.
 The U.S. Government is opposed to prostitution and related activities, which are inherently harmful and dehumanizing, and contribute to the phenomenon of trafficking in persons.
 U.S. nongovernmental organizations, and their sub-grantees, cannot use U.S. Government funds to lobby for, promote, or advocate the legalization or regulation of prostitution as a legitimate form of work.
-Foreign nongovernmental organizations, and their subgrantees, that receive U.S. Government funds to fight trafficking in persons cannot lobby for, promote, or advocate the legalization or regulation of prostitution as a legitimate form of work.
+Foreign nongovernmental organizations, and their subgrantees, that receive U.S. Government funds to fight trafficking in persons cannot lobby for, promote, or advocate the legalization or regulation of work.
 It is the responsibility of the primary grantee to ensure these criteria are met by its subgrantees.